DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-06-15-EMI_RSSI_SIGNAL.md

 ---
-title: "Impact of Electromagnetic Interference on RSSI Signal: Detailed Insights and Implications"
+author_profile: false
 categories:
 - Wireless Communication
 - Signal Processing
 - Data Science
 - Network Engineering
+classes: wide
+date: '2024-06-15'
 tags:
 - RSSI
 - Electromagnetic Interference
 - Signal Strength
 - Noise
 - Wireless Networks
 - Signal Degradation
 - EMI Mitigation
 - Frequency Selection
 - Data Quality
 - Network Performance

-author_profile: false
-classes: wide
-# toc: true
-# toc_label: The Complexity of Real-World Data Distributions
+title: 'Impact of Electromagnetic Interference on RSSI Signal: Detailed Insights and Implications'
 ---

 Electromagnetic interference (EMI), also known as electrical magnetic distortion, is a phenomenon that can significantly impact the performance of wireless communication systems.
 One of the key metrics affected by EMI is the Received Signal Strength Indicator (RSSI), which measures the power level of the received signal.